DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/runner/run.md

 If a browser stops responding while it executes tests, TestCafe restarts the browser and reruns the current test in a new browser instance.
 If the same problem occurs with this test two more times, the test run finishes and an error is thrown.

 > When you use a [LiveModeRunner](../livemoderunner.md), you can call the `runner.run` method only once.
-In rare cases when you need multiple live mode sessions to run in parallel, you can create several [TestCafe server instances](../testcafe/README.md).
+In rare cases when you need multiple live mode sessions to run in parallel, you can create multiple [TestCafe server instances](../testcafe/README.md).

 ## Cancel Test Tasks